prebid/prebid.github.io/dev-docs/module-rules.md

 #### Strictly Enforced Rules

-1. Each adapter and module must include working maintainer information with a group email address for Prebid.org to contact for support or maintenance.
+1. Each adapter and module must include maintainer information with a group email address for Prebid.org to contact for support or maintenance.
+The group email address must remain current and respond to enquiries in a timely manner.
 1. Modules must not load outside code files unless those libraries are approved and open source.
     1. External modules may be used at build-time at the discretion of the relevant Prebid committee.
 Build-time modules must be locked to a particular version so that any upgrades must be done via Prebid pull request.
     1. Exceptions may be made in the following cases: